Genivia/ugrep/README.md

 - Search patterns across newlines, matching multiple lines at once
 - Search patterns excluding negative patterns ("match this but not that")
 - Includes predefined regex patterns to search source code, XML, JSON, HTML, etc.
-- Generates matches in CSV, JSON, XML, and user-specified formats
+- Output matches in CSV, JSON, XML, and user-specified formats
+- Sort matching files by name, size, and time used/changed/created
-- Compiles and runs on Linux, Unix, Mac OS X, Windows, etc.
+- Portable, compiles and runs on Linux, Unix, Mac OS X, Windows, etc.
 - Includes binaries for Windows

 Table of contents